 7. Have fun with sex

 It’s time for the talk!
-You’re a single mom, you’re living with a child, or two or three.
+Say, you’re dating as a single mom living with the parents.
+There isn’t a lot of privacy for yourself, anyway.
 Bringing a man home is probably daunting enough and the prospect of sex is a little worrying.
 Will the kids hear you?
 Will they ask questions?
-Should you try and get an overnight babysitter and just go to his house?
 Also, it’s been a while and do you even remember how to do anything anymore?
 What about sexual compatibility?

 Again, we agree that these are valid questions.
 But if you’ve got your childcare sorted and managed to have some sort of a conversation with your kids, relax and let things flow.
 If you’re worrying about what your body looks like after having kids or if you’re too tired to do much in bed, don’t.
 Let things unfold, make sure you like and trust the person you’re with, and have fun.